Deepgram beefs up conversational AI engagement with new APIs

 Those machines are also likely to be less biased toward outcomes, Stephenson said.
 Humans on a support team are likely to be incentivized to either end a support call as quickly as possible or convince a customer to buy an additional service they may not need.
 Of course, AI models can be biased as well, but conversational AI models may eventually prove to be more consistent, Stephenson said.
 “A machine is more interested in objective truth,” he asserted.

-This next phase of conversational AI isn’t going to arrive overnight, but as these platforms continue to evolve, the day when almost everyone will engage with one or more conversational AI platforms may not be all that far off.
+This next phase of conversational AI isn’t going to arrive overnight, but as these platforms continue to evolve, the day when almost everyone will regularly engage with one or more conversational AI platforms may not be all that far off.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: